 Components of the ToGETHER program:

-3. HOIFA – Flexible Funding for Humanitarian Innovation and Action: The Humanitarian Operation and Innovation Facility (HOIFA) provides flexible funding for emergency responseinitiatives and innovative approaches.
-Managed at the local level by the CSC, and at the global level by PAC, HOIFA funds are allocated based on the priorities identified, ensuring quick and efficient action in times of crisis based on contextual knowledge and local needs, and fostering mutual learning between local and international partners.
+The Humanitarian Operation and Innovation Facility (HOIFA) provides flexible funding for emergency responseinitiatives and innovative approaches.
+Managed at the local level by the CSC, the National HOIFA provides unearmarked funding for emergency preparedness, response, and innovative approaches.
+At the global level, managed by PAC, the Global HOIFA allocates earmarked funding for strategic priorities, including anticipatory action and gender-sensitive measures.
+HOIFA funds are allocated based on the priorities identified, ensuring quick and efficient locally led humanitarian action in times of crisis based on contextual knowledge and local needs, and fostering mutual learning between local and international partners.

-4. Learning, Exchange, and Advocacy: ToGETHER facilitates various initiatives at national, regional, and international levels to promote reflection, dialogue, and evidence-based learning among involved stakeholders, including other local and international organizations, donors, authorities, and relevant networks.
+ToGETHER facilitates various initiatives at national, regional, and international levels to promote reflection, dialogue, and evidence-based learning among involved stakeholders, including other local and international organizations, donors, authorities, and relevant networks.
 Advocating for priorities such as equitable partnership and flexible funding, ToGETHER enhances the representation of local actors in humanitarian coordination and promotes their voices in international policy making.

 The ToGETHER approach: